bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 - gettext (needed for FUSE)
 - fakeroot (for building tarball with proper permissions)

+**There have been reports of difficulties building the tarball on musl-based systems such as Alpine; until this is remedied the tarball easiest to build on glibc based systems (which includes most major distros).**

 Partition via preferred tools, e.g. fdisk or gparted.
 Some things to keep in
 mind: